...

-DAX stands for Data Analytics Expressions, a formula expression and query language designed for working with tabular models and provides specialized syntax for querying and analysis.
-It is used mainly in Power BI along with Excel Power Pivot and SQL Server Analysis Services (SSAS) to perform advanced calculations and queries on data.
+Data Analytics Expressions (DAX) is a formula expression and query language.
+It is designed for working with tabular models.
+It provides specialized syntax for querying and analysis.
+It is mainly used in Power BI, Excel Power Pivot and SQL Server Analysis Services (SSAS).
+It helps perform advanced calculations and data queries.

 The three basic components of DAX formula are –